ultrageek/todopress/readme.md

 ##TodoPress

-A quick a basic example of building a Web App with WordPress.
+A quick and basic example of building a Web App with WordPress.

 Finished version here - http://todopress.xyz